RetroPie/RetroPie-Docs/docs/lr-mame2003.md

 **Please check the [MAME documentation](../wiki/MAME) for for basic information about controls and managing ROMs - this page is for specific information about the mame2003 emulator's features.**

-> **WARNING:** As of 2016-05-03 (2016-05-05 for binary installs), the directory structure that lr-mame2003 uses has been updated to better match MAME norms.
-Thus, if you upgrade from a previous version, various directories will need moving/updating to ensure existing MAME configurations and save files are used.
-Please see [this github PR](https://github.com/libretro/mame2003-libretro/pull/29#issue-152552464) for full details on what has changed.

 lr-mame2003 is a popular choice for the Raspberry Pi 2 and up, as it combines a large romset (MAME 0.78) playing host to most 2D-era arcade games that people would be interested in, and a broad set of features.
 It also is still a relatively old MAME core, which is actually a good thing for lower-end hardware such as the Raspberry Pis, as later MAME cores feature increasingly accurate emulation which requires greater CPU power.
 Also, it is a libretro core, so enjoys all the benefits of that: centralised controller configurations, many customisation options, netplay, shader/overlay support, etc.

 ## MAME menu